 Not only do city officials support the Helsinki Biennial, nearly 80 museums and galleries are also on board.
 From HAM to the Espoo Museum of Modern Art to Amos Rex to the Museum of Contemporary Art Kiasma to the Ateneum Art Museum, these local art leaders are primed to bolster Helsinki’s growing reputation.
 The creative output is already there—the Finnish capital boasts a strong industrial design legacy, having originated brands like Iittala, Artek, and Marimekko.
 Its art scene, though budding, still lacks the same cultural cachet as other biennial-hosting cities.

 Yet, Helsinki has long strived to be an art hub.
 Along with increasing the amount of artist grants and residencies, Helsinki is Europe’s first city to mandate that all new buildings allocate one percent of their valuations to public artworks.
 Still, these centralized initiatives are mostly unknown worldwide—something the Helsinki Biennial aims to change.

-From June to September 2020, Tanninen-Mattila and two of HAM’s curators, Taru Tappola and Pirkko Siitari, will take over the archipelago island of Vallisaari, where they plan on populating the former military base with outdoor works from both Finnish and international artists.
-The choice of venue is part of the city’s maritime strategy, which encourages traffic to its plethora of oceanfront locations off the coast of the city center.
-It also promotes Finland’s seafaring history and scenic nature views.
-Factor in the goal of mushrooming Helsinki’s niche art community, and the upcoming biennial offers something that other fairs don’t.
+From June to September 2021, Tanninen-Mattila and two of HAM’s curators, Taru Tappola and Pirkko Siitari, will take over the archipelago island of Vallisaari, where they plan to populate the former military base with outdoor works from Finnish and international artists.
+The choice of venue is part of the city’s maritime strategy, which encourages traffic to its plethora of oceanfront locations while promoting Finnish seafaring history.
+Below, Tanninen-Mattila shares what to expect from the show—and why it will stand out.

-How would you describe the art scene in Helsinki today?
+How would you describe Helsinki’s art scene?

 How did the idea for having an art biennial first spring forward?